 Torche’s Meanderthal still stomps and sparkles, even more than two years after its release.
 The 2008 sophomore record found the Atlanta/Miami quartet layering crisp hooks over burly sludge metal, creating an unexpectedly gripping combo.
 Roaring at all the right moments and sailing at others, Meanderthal yielded its makers loads of praise; most notably, extreme music mag Decibel crowned it album of the year for 2008.
-Now a trio, the group’s EP Songs For Singles extends the thread of unlikely pop.
-Torche plays the Church tonight, but before that, vocalist-guitarist Steve Brooks talked with The A.V.
+Now a trio, the group’s recently released EP, Songs For Singles, extends the thread of unlikely pop.
+Torche plays the Varsity Theater tonight (along with fellow metal-mongers High On Fire and Kylesa), but before that, vocalist-guitarist Steve Brooks talked with The A.V.
 Club about Meanderthal’s aftereffects and why Torche shouldn’t be called a metal band anymore.

 The A.V.
 Club: In past interviews, you’ve mentioned that Torche’s lyrics are nonsense.
 Do you still use that approach?